-For certain jobs, coordinated review by the FDNY or DOB is required.
+For certain jobs, coordinated review by the Fire Department of the City of New York (FDNY) or NYC Department of Buildings (DOB) is required.
 In these instances, three (3) sets of drawings, a PW1 form, and any further required documentation must be submitted to SBS to begin the process.
-After SBS review, drawings are stamped ‘Received’ and transmitted to FDNY or DOB via the applicants.
+After SBS review, drawings are stamped "Received" and transmitted to FDNY or DOB via the applicants.
 Upon approval by FDNY or DOB of the plans, they are brought back by the applicants to SBS for final acceptance.

-SBS also issues Temporary Place of Assembly Permits, Place of Assembly Permits, and Gas Cards for the waterfront properties under its jurisdiction.
-Application reviews, After-Hours Permits, Temporary Place of Assembly Permits, Place of Assembly Permits, and any permit renewals are subject to applicable fees.
+SBS also issues Temporary Place of Assembly Permits and Place of Assembly Permits for the waterfront properties under its jurisdiction.
+Application reviews, After-Hours Permits, Temporary Place of Assembly (TPA) Permits, Place of Assembly Permits, and any permit renewals are subject to applicable fees.

 Construction Permits application review is an iterative process.
 Project teams must allow adequate time for review and any subsequent amendments for compliance.
 Professional Project Management helps avoid emergencies and greatly is in everyone's best interest.